Pillar pages for SEO: what is it?

-- ‘Longread’ content; a text of many words, on average 5000 or more
+- ‘Longread’ content, a text of many words, on an average of 5000 or more.

 In theory, pages with cornerstone content are called the so-called cornerstones of your website.
 These are the most valuable pages of your website.
 You are known for it, and it is the foundation on which other pages are built.
 Think of ‘ blogs ‘, ‘FAQs’ and other pages with a lot of authority and quality.
 This also does not differ greatly from pillar pages.
 It’s more in the positioning of the term.

-HubSpot, one of the most essential and largest players in the field of marketing tools, introduced pillar pages as a content strategy and thus the term got a name in the world of online marketing; SEO in particular.
+HubSpot, one of the most essential and largest players in marketing tools, introduced pillar pages as a content strategy.
+Thus, the term got a name in the world of online marketing; SEO in particular.
 They describe a pillar page as the basis of the underlying topic clusters.
 A pillar page, therefore, includes all aspects of a specific theme.
-The purpose of a pillar page is therefore to interconnect all content on your website through the use of hyperlinks.
+Therefore, the purpose of a pillar page is to interconnect all content on your website through hyperlinks.
 From the pillar page ‘cake recipes’, hyperlinks flow to topic clusters such as ‘red velvet cake recipe’ or ‘apple pie recipe’.